 A family counselor is able to help mediate the conversations to bring hope and reconciliation to everyone involved.
 The family counselor will also have resources to offer the parties involved.
 They have information about a treatment program and various support groups available.
 The family counselor may also suggest reading material or give extra resources to check out in between sessions.

 Emotions are running high when dealing with addiction.
 There are many common emotions people deal with in regards to addiction:

 Family counseling should be a safe place to air some of these grievances and bring closure to issues, so they do not continue to haunt a family.
 Addiction does not just affect the addict.
 It affects everyone involved.
 The family feels the pain of their choices and the regret of a future they are throwing away.

-Even if the addict in the family is not interested in getting sober at this point in time, the family would still benefit from counseling.
-However, when an individual decides to seek treatment, it is important to support them and commit to working through all of the family conflicts together to become a healthier family unit.
+Even if the addict in the family is not interested in getting into a treatment program and getting sober at this point in time, the family would still benefit from counseling.
+However, when an individual decides to seek a treatment program, it is important to support them and commit to working through all of the family conflicts together to become a healthier family unit.

 What is Cognitive Behavioral Therapy?

 Individuals who have substance abuse problems often experience negative thought patterns.
-Negative thinking patterns are the main source of many problems like addiction, anxiety and depression.
-CBT focuses of these harmful thought patterns, with the goal of making the patient realize how to practice having positive thought patterns, by managing stress emotions and unsafe behavior.
+Negative thinking patterns are the main source of many problems like addiction, anxiety, and depression.
+CBT focuses on these harmful thought patterns with the goal of making the patient realize how to practice having positive thought patterns by managing stress emotions and unsafe behavior.

 Benefits of CBT

 Below are some of the most important benefits of this useful and helpful therapy:

 Network of Support – Addicts need a support network while they are recovering.
 It is not advisable for them to feel that no one is concerned about their recovery.
 Therapists can help prevent the patient from falling back and suffer a relapse.